Construction Rating: | starstarstarstarstar_border |

 Recovery:

 tore loose from t' stitches holdin' it t' t' nylon, so t' descent was agonizingly fast.
-Begad!
 I lucked out in that the

-quickly, thar was no damage at all.
+quickly, me hearties, thar be no damage at all.

 Flight Rating: 5 out o' 5